 Top 10 Waterfalls in Nepal

 Nepal's waterfalls divide between monsoon-fed lowland torrents and Himalayan glacier-fed alpine plunges.
-The Pokhara basin and the Annapurna trekking routes hold the highest concentration.
-All ten on the map.
+The Pokhara basin and the Annapurna trekking routes hold the highest concentration of significant falls.
+Monsoon season — roughly mid-June through September — delivers the most powerful flows, but post-monsoon October and November combine good water levels with clear skies and comfortable trekking temperatures.
+All ten are on the map.

 1. Devi's Fall (Patale Chhango), Pokhara